Baby corn: Production methods

 Baby corn ears are hand-picked as soon as the corn silks emerge from the ear tips, or a few days after.
 Corn generally matures very quickly, so the harvest of baby corn must be timed carefully to avoid ending up with more mature corn ears.
+Baby corn production mostly occurs in Asia, as it is a specialized form of corn farming often requiring hand picking, which is generally not compatible with mechanized corn agriculture practiced in the United States.
 Baby corn ears are typically 4.5–10 cm in length and 0.7 to 1.7 cm in diameter.